Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Breville Scraper Mixer Pro||$299.95||Single||550||12||4.7||Not available|

 A standing mixer is an electrical appliance used to mix, beat, whip, whisk and combine foods.
 It features one or more beaters to make these common food prep tasks quicker and easier.

 What types are available?

-There are a few options to consider when choosing a mixer:
+There are several options to consider when choosing a mixer:

-These appliances feature a motorized base with a head that houses the beater attachments and a removable bowl that you can lock into place when in use.
+These appliances feature a motorized base where the beater attachments connect and a removable bowl that you can lock into place when in use.

 They offer more power over hand mixers and can tackle heavier doughs, and most come with several different attachments to provide extra versatility.
 They’re a completely hands-free mixing option.